|4.6 / 5

 Card rates and fees

 The SavorOne Student card’s fees are relatively low for a card available at this credit level.
-Along with charging no annual fee, the card charges no penalty APR, so you won’t have to worry about your APR spiking if you struggle to pay on time.
-The card also carries no foreign transaction fees, making it a smart choice for students who plan to study or travel abroad.
+Along with charging no annual fee (See Rates and Fees), the card charges no penalty APR (See Rates and Fees), so you won’t have to worry about your APR spiking if you struggle to pay on time.
+The card also carries no foreign transaction fees (See Rates and Fees), making it a smart choice for students who plan to study or travel abroad.
 Many competing cash back cards charge a fee of 3% of each purchase you make overseas.

-That said, the card could still prove risky to students inexperienced with credit, since it carries a late payment fee of up to $40 (the highest late fee allowed by law) and a very high APR of 26.99% variable.
-While this late fee is common and the APR is on par with the average credit card interest rate for someone with a damaged credit score, these are far from the most forgiving terms you can find on a student card.
-For example, the Discover it® Student Cash Back will waive its fee the first time you pay late (up to $40 after that) and only charges a variable APR of 12.99% to 22.99%, based on your credit history.
+That said, the card could still prove risky to students inexperienced with credit, since it carries a late payment fee of up to $40 (See Rates and Fees) and an APR range of 19.99% – 29.99% variable (See Rates and Fees).
+While this late fee is common, the high-end APR is on par with the average credit card interest rate.
+For someone with a damaged credit score, these are far from the most forgiving terms you can find on a student card.
+For example, the Discover it® Student Cash Back will waive its fee the first time you pay late (up to $41 after that) and only charges a 18.24% - 27.24% Variable APR, based on your credit history.
 If you’re new to credit, it may be worth opting for a card with a bit more wiggle room, even if it means sacrificing rewards value.

 On top of that, the SavorOne Student card lacks an introductory APR on purchases, so it won’t be much help if you’re looking for a card that can help you pay off a large purchase over time while avoiding interest charges.
 While 0% intro APR offers are far from a guaranteed feature in this card category, a few student cards offer an intro APR that could help you chip away at expenses for six months or more without paying interest.
 Given the fact that students often face large expenses like laptops and textbooks, the SavorOne Student card loses some points here.